 - Gain insight into museum and heritage roles.

-Most of our volunteer roles ask for a commitment of one full or half-day once a week or fortnight.
-Full days are usually 10 am – 4pm (other than at JORVIK where the days run 9.30 am – 5.30 pm) and half-days are usually 10 am – 1.30pm or 1.00pm – 5.30 pm although in the winter months (November – March) they can finish earlier than 5.30 pm at JORVIK).
-We ask for involvement for a suggested minimum of approximately six months (other than for our temporary roles) so you can gain the most from your role but would be thrilled if you would like to stay on for longer.
+Most of our volunteers get involved for one full or half-day once a week or fortnight.
+Full days are usually 10 am – 5.30pm and half-days are usually 10 am – 1.30pm or 1.00pm – 5.30 pm although in the winter months (November – March) they can finish earlier than 5.30 pm at some attractions.
+We suggest involvement for a minimum of approximately six months (other than for our temporary roles) so you can gain the most from your role but would be thrilled if you would like to stay on for longer.
 We particularly need your help during the school holidays so it is always a huge help if people are available for some of these periods.

 What do I do if I Would Like to Apply to Volunteer?

 Wait for an intake period and then click here to apply to volunteer with us.
 This link will take you the online system we use for applications.
 If you would like a paper copy of the application form posted to you, need help with the form or you have any questions about volunteering please do not hesitate to contact us.

-Welcome Days & Role Induction Days usually run 9.30 am – 1.30pm in central York.
+Welcome Days and Role Induction Days are run at one of our city centre offices/attractions in York.
 If you would like to volunteer with us but cannot make the Welcome Day/Role Induction Day please speak to our Head of Volunteering so we can see how we can help.

 What Happens if I Apply to Volunteer?